open-mmlab/mmcv/CONTRIBUTING.md

 ## Workflow

-1. fork and pull the latest OpenMMLab repo
+1. fork and pull the latest OpenMMLab repository
 2. checkout a new branch (do not use master branch for PRs)
 3. commit your changes
 4. create a PR